harvard-lil/SEAL/README.md

-# IVAN: Empirical Interpretability for Value Alignment in Large Language Models
+# IVAN: Empirical Interpretability for Value Alignment in RLHF

 > TODO: Link to paper